liblava/liblava/doc/README.md

 <br />

-This is the official documentation and is constantly evolving... if you need any help, please feel free to ask us on ➜ [Discord](https://discord.lava-block.com)
+This is the official documentation and is constantly evolving...

+If you need any help, please feel free to ask us on ➜ [Discord](https://discord.lava-block.com)